All About Software Quality Assurance Engineers and Testers

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-- Software Quality Assurance Engineer (SQA Engineer)
+Types of Software Quality Assurance Engineer or Tester

 - Software Quality Tester